JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 This configuration does the following:

-* Imports test implementation dependencies to intTest implementation dependencies
+* Imports test implementation dependencies to `intTest` implementation dependencies
-* Defines new test source roots in `src/intTest`
+* Defines new test source roots in <path>src/intTest</path>
-* Creates a new task `integrationTest` in `verification` group
+* Creates a new task `integrationTest` in the `verification` group
-* Makes the test task depend on `buildPlugin`, ensuring plugin is built before tests run.
+* Makes the test task depend on `buildPlugin`, ensuring the plugin is built before tests run.
 * To test a plugin, the Starter framework needs to know where to find the plugin distribution for installation in the IDE.
-`path.to.build.plugin` system property points to the plugin distribution file.
+The `path.to.build.plugin` system property points to the plugin distribution file.
 * Enables JUnit Platform for test execution.

 For more details about configuring integration tests, please refer to [Gradle docs](https://docs.gradle.org/current/userguide/java_testing.html#sec:configuring_java_integration_tests).